bashkovs/LogCounter/README.md

 ## 👋 hello

-This api service provides the ability to count the number of wooden logs in the input image.
-The output is a json-formatted response with an outline of each log detected by the model.
+This api service allows you to count the number of wooden logs in the input image.
+The output is a json response with the number of each log detected by the model and its coordinates.

 ## 💻 install